cchabanois/mesfavoris/docs/articles/dzone/a new approach.rst

 Bookmarks are used to speed up code navigation by jumping to code easily.
 But this encompasses several use cases:

-- Quickly jump to code you are working on.
+- *Quickly jump to code* you are working on.
 Generally, these bookmarks are short-lived and you will delete them quickly.
-- Track important places in the code.
+- *Track important places* in the code.
 Depending on the code base, there can be many.
-- Understand a large code base.
+- *Understand a large code base*.
 Generally, you use a debugger to debug your application step by step and add bookmarks where needed, and the order for these bookmarks is important.
-- Explain an existing codebase by sharing the important places with comments.
+- *Explain an existing codebase* by sharing the important places with comments.

 So what is missing in Eclipse and most other IDEs?